high90/high90/_content/1-blog/2015-11-20-2100-heaven-and-hell.md

 We've all experienced our own hells and heavens, often in the places we least expect them.

 As Milton suggests, too many times these hells are created by an excess of *self*.
-Likewise, sometimes all it takes to turn that hell into heaven is to forget yourself and offer a hand to another being struggling alongside you.
+Likewise, sometimes all it takes to turn that hell into heaven is to forget yourself and offer a hand to another being who is struggling beside you.

 Heaven and hell are where we find them and (more often) where we make them.